ilshookim/simple-electron-nodejs-flutter-web/README.md

 ### Electron App (Window Size)

 By default, electron app size is fixed 800 x 600.
-If you want change the size to ratio 75% in primiary screen resolution, You just recalc = true; this line.
+If you want change the size to ratio 75% in primary screen resolution, You just recalc = true; this line.

 ```js
 const recalc = false, ratio = 0.75; // in web/index.js